tbrowder/Astro-Almanac/README.md

 NAME
 ====

-`Astro::Almanac` - Provides data on the paths of the Sun, Moon, and planets
+`Astro::Almanac` - Provides data on the paths of the Sun, Moon, and planets along with some utility functions for astronomical calculations

 TEMPORARY DISCLAIMER
 ====================